Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 As we can see, the Socket syscall returns a file descriptor `3`.
 This makes sense because the first three file descriptors, `0`, `1` and `2`, are mapped to STDIN, STDOUT, and STDERR respectively.

-One thing to note from the [calling convention](#syscall-calling-convention) is that the result of a syscall is stored in the `rax` register.
-So the file descriptor, whish is the result of the Socket syscall would be found in the `rax` register.
+One thing to note from the [calling convention](#syscall-calling-convention) is that the result of a syscall is stored in the `$rax` register.
+So the file descriptor, which is the result of the Socket syscall would be found in the `$rax` register.

-We can move this value in the `rdi` register.
-Doing so, we do not have to specifiy a fixed file descriptor value (3), making our program more dynamic.
+We can move this value in the `$rdi` register.
+Doing so, we do not have to specifiy a fixed file descriptor value (`3`), making our program more dynamic.

 ```
 mov rdi, 3